Header Banner

 The step by step format is right below this video so stay tuned!

-Step 1 GETTING YOUR ITEMS READY
+GETTING YOUR ITEMS READY

 The very first thing you need to do is get your blocks ready.
 You will need 4 types of blocks for this creation.
 If you are making this in survival, each 5 minute timer will require